 Develop in each student, the virtues and values of humanity, dignity and worthiness; a desire and capacity for critical reasoning; an appreciation and understanding of the social sciences; and the ability to communicate.
-Special emphasis is placed on promoting self-directed learning and developing lifelong learners and leaders in health professions with the skills to acquire new knowledge and meet the challenges of an exponential growth of information.
+Special emphasis is placed on promoting self-directed learning and developing lifelong learners and leaders in health professions with the skills to acquire new knowledge and meet the challenges of the exponential growth of information.

 COMPETENCIES OF ZU GRADUATES:

 | i.
 Diagnose the common clinical presentations based on pathophysiology, clinical features and investigation findings.|

 ii.
 Compare various therapeutic options according to patients’ needs based on indications, contraindications, mechanisms of action, side effects & cost-effectiveness.

 iii.
 Develop a management plan by applying evidence-based medicine (EBM) to provide safe and holistic healthcare.

 iv.
 Elaborate management plan of the common clinical problems based on severity and complexity of the diseases.